 NexusEVM

-NexusEVM is the general-purpose execution environment of the Nexus Layer 1.
-It maintains full Ethereum compatibility while integrating natively with NexusCore and a dual-block architecture.
-NexusEVM provides developers with a familiar toolchain but operates within a system capable of sub-second block times and atomic integration with high-frequency co-processors.
+NexusEVM will be the general-purpose execution environment of the Nexus Layer 1.
+It will maintain full Ethereum compatibility while integrating natively with NexusCore and a dual-block architecture.
+NexusEVM will provide developers with a familiar toolchain but will operate within a system capable of sub-second block times and atomic integration with high-frequency co-processors.
 This system is designed to marry the capabilites of specialized and general-purpose computation in one unified environment.

 Architecture